VivaPayments/API/Plugins/virtuemart/vm1_vivawallet/readme.txt

--Upload the new files to according location with ftp/ssh -Add a new payment method in Virtuemart, using the ps_vivawallet class -Select HTML-Form based
+-Upload these files to according location with ftp/ssh -Add a new payment method in Virtuemart, using the ps_vivawallet class -Select HTML-Form based
 -Configure the payment method